Alcohol, Tobacco, Drugs & Mental Health

 - 53M adults harmed by another's drinking, according to ARG research

-- 52 hospitals providing Medication Assisted Treatment 24/7
+- 200+ hospitals have adopted the CA Bridge model to provide Medication Assisted Treatment 24/7

 Building Health Equity